giannakuenning/j124-final-project/README.md

 # Tired of disapointment from your NFL team?
-Here is an algorithm to find your new favorite team
+Here is an algorithm to find your new one

 After Blythe Terrell, editor for FiveThirtyEight claimed the Los Anglese Rams were "dead to her," she created an algorithm that answered 3,352 questions to find her new team, and you can too.
 By looking at categories including, fan relation , the bandgwagon factor, and tradition, Terrell scored what categories mean most to her, and used those ratings to find her new favorite team.